On the Hurwitz Stability of Hurwitz-Type Matrix Polynomials: Preliminaries

-is positive definite. \end{cor} To compute the matrix (\ref{BLL}), we use the generalized Bezoutian matrix and form introduced by Anderson and Jury in \cite{ander}, which is a $q\times q$ rational function $W(z)$.
-Suppose that $W(z)$ admits two matrix factorizations:
+To compute the matrix \eqref{BLL} associated with an HTM polynomial, we use the generalized Bezoutian matrix and form introduced by Anderson and Jury in \cite{ander}, which are defined for a $q\times q$ rational matrix function $W(z)$.